scala-js/scala-js-dom/README.md

 scala-js-dom
 ============

 Scala-js-dom provides a nice statically typed interface to the DOM such that it can be called from Scala code without resorting to `js.Dynamic`.
-All javascript globals functions, singletons and classes are members of the `org.scalajs.dom`, e.g.
+All javascript globals functions, singletons and classes are members of the `org.scalajs.dom` package, e.g.

 ```scala
 import org.scalajs.dom